 The CEO understood that very well and asked if I could find time for a cup of coffee while I was in town.
 I asked her if she was engaging me for a consultation and again, she looked at me somewhat surprised.

 “Will you be charging me for having a cup of coffee?” the CEO asked.

 I responded: “Will the doctor charge you for a consultation?”

 “Yes, she will, but that is different,” said the CEO.

 “Well, I know that the doctor can help me so it is only fair that she gets paid,” replied the CEO.

 “That is not exactly true,” I responded.
-“The doctor can fix trivialities now and then although in most cases she will simply ask you to wait and see.
+“The doctor can fix trivialities now and then, although in most cases, she will simply ask you to wait and see.
 However, if it is something more complicated, then she will ask you to take certain tests before she will attempt to make any diagnosis.
-She may very well refer you to a specialist or even have you admitted to hospital without making any diagnosis.
+She may very well refer you to a specialist or even have you admitted to the hospital without making any diagnosis.
 She will charge for the consultation nevertheless.”

 “I am not paying you to have a cup of coffee with me,” said the CEO.

-Of course I don’t charge for having a cup of coffee with someone, but sometimes I pretend that I do.
-I prefer to chose my coffee drinking company myself and in this case I decided to take a rain check.
-Later that same day I went to a cafe around the corner from my hotel for a cappuccino with some of the other attendees from the event.
+Of course, I don’t always charge for having a cup of coffee with someone, but often I pretend that I do.
+I prefer to choose my coffee-drinking company myself, and in this case, I decided to take a rain check.
+Later that same day, I went to a cafe around the corner from my hotel for a cappuccino with some of the other attendees from the event.